emarcopoulos/comp20-emarcopoulos/landmarks/README.md

 	-include navigator.geolocation
 	-include XMLHttpRequest
 --pick image for personal marker
+    -click on me to display closest landmark
+	-and display line between and distance
 --display other users (different marker)
 	-including info about them
 --display landmarks within one mile radius
 	-click on to display detail
 -write css file for page

-Things to do:
--click on me to display closest landmark
--and display line between and distance

 Time Taken:
--4 hours
+-5 hours

 Collaboration:
 -much of this code was used from the comp-20 maps examples